CTU-IIG/f1tenth-scoreapp/backend/README.md

 directory and prefills it with some testing data.
 You can safely delete the file and start from scratch.

-The light barrier is simulated and produces trial updates, which get stored to the database and broadcasted to web sockets.
+If started with `-sim` switch, the light barrier is simulated and produces trial updates, which get stored to the database and broadcasted to web sockets.

 Implemented endpoints: